San Andrés (island): Religion

 The islanders are majority Protestant, with Baptists being the most common.
-Other religious groups, including Seventh-day Adventists, Roman Catholics, Muslims, and Jews are also present on the island.
+Other religious groups, including Seventh-day Adventists, Catholics, Muslims, and Jews are also present on the island.

 Attractions

 The San Andrés Island, which attracts a large number of visitors, has many places of interest.
-Some of the important ones are: La Loma with its Baptist Church, a small blowhole at Hoyo Soplador, the snorkeling site at La Piscinita, white beaches of Saint Louis, the coral islet of Johnny Cay, the Pond, Haynes Cay, Morgan's Cave, West View and Acuaro of the coast known for its diving center.
+Some of the important ones are: La Loma with its Baptist Church, a small blowhole at Hoyo Soplador, the snorkeling site at La Piscinita, white beaches of Saint Louis, the coral islet of Johnny Cay, the Pond, Haynes Cay, Morgan's Cave, West View and Acuario of the coast known for its diving center.
 The small cay in the San Andrés Bay is said to be the most visited place in the Archipelago.
 El Cove ("the cove") provides the deepest anchorage facilities on the island.
 Diving is a popular water sport in the island.
 The depth of water which varies in the range 3–30 m has a visibility of 10–30 m are favorable conditions for diving.
 The underwater formations seen during the diving are of three types namely, walls of seaweed and minor coral reefs, large groups of different types of coral, and underwater plateaus with much marine life.
 Diving lessons are provided by several sports agencies.

 La Piscinita, located in the western part of the island has a calm sea which permits snorkeling activity.
 The site has abundant fish resources.
 Hoyo Soplador is situated at the southern end of the island.
 A geyser emerging from the sea shoots up to a height of 20 m, emerging from a hole in the coral rock.
 This phenomenon is noticed only at certain times of the year when tide and wind direction favor such an action.
 It is also the center of an International Surf Competition held once a year.
 The Pond, also called La Laguna ("Big Pond"), situated on top of the hill, is 400 m long and 250 m wide.
 Its fresh water source is from rainfall and the lake is 30 m deep.
 It has rich biodiversity of white heron, pigeon, palm trees and fruit trees.
-A little alligator species is also seen here.
+Brown caimans can also be observed here.
 Morgan's Cave, named after the Welsh privateer Henry Morgan, was the location where he allegedly hid his treasures.
 The cave is approached through an underwater passage.
 There is also a museum here.
 A seawater aquarium here has good display of Caribbean marine life.
 West View, as the name suggests, has 3–10 m depth of water and is a favorite place for snorkeling, swimming and diving.